Back to all guides

 Complete visibility

 AI analyzes every conversation instead of sampling a small fraction, giving you complete visibility into what's actually happening across your operation.
 This solves problems that contact centers have struggled with for years: wildly varying agent performance across your team, invisible patterns in customer conversations, and recurring issues that keep forcing you into firefighting mode.
-Tools like Cresta Agent Assist help newer agents learn faster by surfacing the specific techniques that work, turning one of your most expensive operational problems into something you can actually manage.
+AI can also identify customer interactions that shouldn’t be happening at all, like when a confusing website flow or unclear promotional language forces customers to call.
+Finding these upstream issues creates a dual benefit: better CX because you stop wasting customers’ time, and lower costs because these low-value conversations go away entirely.

 Contact centers use AI in several practical ways to make daily operations work better.
 You can group these applications based on what you're trying to accomplish.
 Some help agents during live conversations, while others look at patterns across all your interactions to find insights you can use to improve customer experience.
 Let's look at some of the most important ones.